Broadest Portfolio of SystemC Transaction-level Models

 Using this modeling methodology Synopsys delivers functionally accurate SystemC models for the ARM® PrimeCell® family, and the Synopsys DesignWare Interface IP.
 These models allow the designer to create and configure platforms and develop software early in the development process.
 On top of that Synopsys delivers a generic IP Library with its tools.
 This generic IP Library consists of a base set of peripherals that are typically used in any platform.

 Custom Processor Models

-Synopsys' Processor Designer allows semiconductor IP vendors or end users to rapidly create models of their processors.
+Synopsys' ASIP Designer allows semiconductor IP vendors or end users to rapidly create models of their processors.
 This includes standard RISC, DSP and Application-Specific Instruction-set Processor (ASIP) architectures.

-Processor Designer automatically creates the Instruction Set Simulator (at both instruction accurate and cycle-accurate levels), from the LISA description language.
+ASIP Designer automatically creates the Instruction Set Simulator (at both instruction accurate and cycle-accurate levels), from the nML description language.
 All necessary software tools are generated, including compiler, assembler, disassembler, linker, profiler and debugger.